Cyber-Courses/Technology-Library/.github/README.md

 # Welcome to Technology Library

-Welcome to the **Technology Library**, a community-driven repository that aims to build a comprehensive knowledge base of technology topics.
-Whether you’re a seasoned security expert or just starting your journey, this library offers valuable resources across a wide range of domains.
+Welcome to the **Technology Library**—a community-driven repository dedicated to building a comprehensive knowledge base across the spectrum of technology topics.
+Whether you’re a seasoned practitioner or just beginning your exploration, this library provides a wealth of resources covering a multitude of domains.

 ## 🌍 Project Overview